 4. Can have any number of trustees where one of them is a Labuan Trust Company

-4. Common law origins and subject to Labuan Trust Act 1996 and it amendments of 2010
+4. Common law origins and subject to Labuan Trust Act 1996 and its amendments of 2010

 5. No capital requirement for Labuan Trust registration Guide to Register Labuan Trust

-6. If the trust is involved in trading activities, accounts will be subjected to audit at tax rate of 3% or RM20,000 with management account
+6. If the trust is involved in trading activities, accounts will be subjected to audit at a tax rate of 3%

 7. Investment holding company, the tax rate is 0% with no audit report